2025–26 Auburn Tigers men's basketball team

-The 2025–26 Auburn Tigers men's basketball team represents Auburn University during the 2025–26 NCAA Division I men's basketball season as a member of the Southeastern Conference.
-The team's head coach is Steven Pearl in his first season at Auburn.
-The team plays its home games at Neville Arena in Auburn, Alabama.
+The 2025–26 Auburn Tigers men's basketball team represented Auburn University during the 2025–26 NCAA Division I men's basketball season as a member of the Southeastern Conference.
+The team's head coach was Steven Pearl in his first season at Auburn.
+The team played its home games at Neville Arena in Auburn, Alabama.

-In a surprise move on September 23, 2025, Tigers head coach Bruce Pearl, who had led the Auburn program for 11 years, announced his retirement effective immediately.
+In a surprise move on September 22, 2025, Tigers head coach Bruce Pearl, who had led the Auburn program for 11 years, announced his retirement effective immediately.
 The school named Pearl's son, Steven, the team's new head coach.
+Auburn went on to win the 2026 NIT Championship.

 Previous season

-The Tigers finished the 2023–24 season with a record of 32–6, 15–3 in SEC play to win the regular season championship.
-In the SEC tournament, they defeated Ole Miss before being losing to Tennessee in the semifinals.
+The Tigers finished the 2024–25 season with a record of 32–6, 15–3 in SEC play to win the regular season championship.
+In the SEC tournament, they defeated Ole Miss before losing to Tennessee in the semifinals.
 They received an at-large bid to the NCAA tournament as the No. 1 seed in the South Region.
 The Tigers beat Alabama State, Creighton, Michigan, and Michigan State to make the Final Four for the second time in program history.
 In the Final Four, Auburn was defeated by eventual national champion Florida.

 On January 13, 2025, for the second time in program history, Auburn was ranked No. 1 in the AP Poll, and held the position until March 10, after consecutive losses to Texas A&M and Alabama.